christiandi0r/cpp_journey/README.md

 PDF of the book: https://dl.icdst.org/pdfs/files3/fef0590f02fa06bb42cba558fbc9e51c.pdf

 We do not vibe code here.
+Vibe coding is a mind virus that we must prevent.